Safdie brothers: Lenny Cooke

 Their first full-length documentary film, Lenny Cooke, follows the life of Lenny Cooke, a once phenom high school basketball player, from adolescence to manhood.
 The film premiered at the 2013 Tribeca Film Festival.

 Heaven Knows What

-In 2014, the Safdie Brothers produced Heaven Knows What under their Elara Pictures banner.
+In 2014, the Safdie Brothers directed Heaven Knows What under their Elara Pictures banner.
 The film centers around the real-life stories written in a book titled Mad Love in New York City by lead actress Arielle Holmes.
 The film had its world premiere at the 71st Venice International Film Festival.
 It also screened at the Toronto International Film Festival, the New York Film Festival, and the Tokyo International Film Festival.

 Good Time

 The Safdies directed the 2017 crime film Good Time, starring Robert Pattinson and Benny Safdie as siblings.
 The film was selected to compete for the Palme d'Or in the main competition section at the 2017 Cannes Film Festival.